-Both 'mainstream' risks and climate-related risks are discussed by the Pensions and Investments Committee.
-While specific macro-economic risks are not usually included in isolation, climate risk is included as a separate risk on the Fund's Risk Register.
+Both 'mainstream' risks and climate-related risks are discussed by the Pensions & Investments Committee.
+While specific macro-economic risks are not usually included in isolation, the Fund plans to include climate risk as a separate risk on the Fund's Risk Register.

-Climate risk is further managed through the Fund's Climate Strategy and the Climate Stewardship Plan.
+Climate risk will be further managed through the development of a Climate Strategy and a Climate Stewardship Plan.